-- Please list the Drupal content types to migrate into WordPress.
+- Content types.
 Additional migration MySQL queries will be needed for each Drupal custom content type.
 WordPress supports page and post content types as standard.
 Additional development work will be needed to support other content types.

-- Please list your Drupal custom fields.
+- Custom fields.
 As with custom content types, custom fields in your Drupal installation will need additional work to support them under WordPress.
 We will need to specify how the field content is stored in WordPress, for example, by setting post meta key strings or custom tables.

-- Please list your Drupal modules and site functionality.
+- Modules and site functionality.
 Can the functionality can be handled with existing WordPress plugins?
 Will you need to develop custom plugins?

 Do you have blocks, views and panes with important content?
 Many Drupal sites display content in this way.
 Your SEO may be affected if you receive lots of traffic to pages with blocks, views and panes.